 Unfortunately, our cell’s ability to deal with stress declines with age and with specific diseases.
 Scientists are trying to figure out ways to improve our cell’s stress response, especially when it comes to programmed forms of cell death.

 Related Article: Cellular Garb-aging Causes You To Age.

-Please click to share this post and help us spread the word.
-All it takes is one simple click on any of the social media links on this page.
+- Share this post on social media and help us spread the word – It only takes one click on any of the social media links on this page.